JohnBennington94/JB-Geb-Automation/README.md

 Gradle build has been tested with and works with jdk version 1.8 - higher versions may not be supported without updating dependencies

-## Usage

-The following commands will launch the tests with the individual browsers:

-    ./gradlew chromeTest
-    ./gradlew firefoxTest

-To run with all, you can run:

-    ./gradlew test

-Replace `./gradlew` with `gradlew.bat` in the above examples if you're on Windows.
+## Running all Tests with Gradle

+Running the 'build' task on Gradle will run all tests in chrome - as per the setting in the build.gradle file

+All tests can also be run via the following command:

+`./gradlew test`

-## Debugging with JUnit
+## Debugging Tests with JUnit

 To run single tests or specs outside of the gradle build to debug, add the following as VM options on Junit debug configuration in your chosen IDE: